eclipse-ankaios/ankaios/doc/docs/development/system-tests.md

 ## System test creation

 ### A generic Ankaios system test structure
 The most common approach to create a robot test is using the space separated format where pieces of the data, such as keywords and their arguments, are separated from each others with two or more spaces.
-An alternative is using the pipe separated format where the separator is the pipe character surrounded with spaces (|).
-A basic Ankaios system test in consists of the following sections:
+A basic Ankaios system test consists of the following sections:
 ```robot
 # ./tests/stests/workloads/my_workload_stest.robot